I like Christmas music. I grew up listening to a lot of it and it always brings back great memories.

 Winner: A Christmas to Remember (Dolly Parton/Kenny Rogers; 1984)

 This isn’t a Christmas song at all–it’s a song describing a fling between two people who just happened to hook-up at Christmas.
 Honestly, Dolly, you can do better than this.
 Just stick to Hard Candy Christmas and Ding-A-Ling The Christmas Bell.
 Those, at least, are worthy to be called Christmas songs.
-Here’s the video, complete with creepy mannequins and *skin tight* ski pants.
+Check out the video, complete with creepy mannequins and *skin tight* ski pants.

 RUNNER-UP: Mistletoe (Colbie Caillat).
 Perhaps Misanthrope would be a better title?